Kbitt/vuex-typekit/README.md

 ## The Problem

 Vuex, along with many JavaScript implementations of the flux pattern, throws away a lot of useful type information.
 A `Store` only keeps the type of its state and you don't get any parameter type information when calling `commit` or `dispatch`.
-However, by adding some extra types and utility functions, we can write Vuex modules with useful type information that extends from the module's definition to its consumption.
+However, by adding some extra types and utility functions, we can write types for our modules that help with both writing the modules and using them.

 ## TLDR: Why?